andrewcsmith09/SocketProgram/README.md

 This project consists of a simple client-server architecture for fetching webpage content.
 The client sends a command to the server, which fetches the content of a specified webpage using libcurl and sends it back to the client.
 This project was created for a Network & Internet Applications class at SUNY Brockport.
+Hello, Dr. Yu!

 ## Prerequisites